 The MMI code error usually goes away once you have proper network reception.
 But, if you are getting the error for a while then here are some methods you can use to fix the MMI code error on your Android phone.

 Method 1: Restart Your Android

-Restarting the device forces the SIM card to reregister on the network using com.android.server.telecom for proper reception.
-This the first approach to fix the MMI code error on Android.
+Restarting the device forces the SIM card to re-register on the network using com.android.server.telecom for proper reception.
+This is the first approach to fixing the MMI code error on Android.

 Still, some of the users have shared that restarting the device several times may also fix the error.

 Method 2: Activate Radio and Turn on IMS over SMS